programarivm/php-chess/docs/heuristics.md

 ### Median Evaluation

-The median is the value in the middle of the evaluation array.
+The median is the value in the middle of the evaluation array without counting the zeros.

 ```php
 use Chess\EvalArray;